theopn/theopn.github.io/content/writing/2022-08-10-my-linux-journey-so-far.md

----
++++
-draft: false
+draft = false
-title: "My Linux Journey So Far"
+title = "My Linux Journey So Far" date = "2022-08-10T23:48:34-04:00"

-date: "2022-08-10T23:48:34-04:00"
-author: "Theo"
+author = "Theo"
-tags: ["i3", "Sway", "AwesomeWM", "Vim", "Linux"]
-description: "Long, boring writing on how nerdy I have become in the past 8 months.
-You HAVE to click it because there is a cute picture of Oliver"
+description = "Long, boring writing on how nerdy I have become in the past 8 months.
+You HAVE to click it because there is a cute picture of Oliver" tags = ["i3", "Sway", "AwesomeWM", "Vim", "Linux"]

-showFullContent: false
+cover = ""
-readingTime: true
+readingTime = true
-hideComments: false
+showFullContent = false
-#color: "red"
----
++++

 {{< figure src="/img/writing/ollie-thinkcat.jpg" alt="Oliver looking at my ThinkPad" position="center" style="border-radius: 8px;" caption="I told you it's a cute picture" captionPosition="left" captionStyle="color: black;" >}}